Deophius/singin/readme.md

     * version: An arbitary string, usually as seen in the release page.
     * dbname: Path to the database (You just found this a few steps ago)
     * passwd: The password of the database.
+    * watchdog: A list of timestr pairs, denoting the start and end of each session to be watched.
+      For example,

+      ```json
+      "watchdog": [
+         [
+            "17:15:00",
+            "17:55:00"
+         ]
+      ],
+      ```

+    * url_student_new: The URL of the GS server's student_new API.
+You can determine this with Fiddler.
+      Obviously, this should contain `LoadSingInStudentNew` or similar.
+    * user_agent: The user agent to use.
+You can get this string from any normal browser.

     In `cli.json`, put in these entries: